On line colorings of finite projective spaces: On line colorings of projective spaces

 \subsection{Lower bound}

-Now we are ready to prove the lower bound in Theorem \ref{thm:uno}. \begin{proof}[Proof of Theorem \ref{thm:uno}, Part 1] By Lemma \ref{Packing}, $\mathrm{PG}(n,q)$ admits a basic construction $\mathcal{C}_i$ with the property that any finite projective subspace $\mathfrak{U}_j$ admits a packing $\mathscr{P}_j$ such that the set of lines contained in $\mathscr{S}^t_{j}$ is the union of elements of $\mathscr{P}_j$.
+Now we are ready to prove the lower bound in Theorem \ref{thm:uno}. \begin{proof}[Proof of Theorem \ref{thm:uno}, Part 1] Throughout the proof we use the notations of Section \ref{ProjectiveSpaces}.
+Consider the geometric $t$-spread $\mathscr{S}^t$ constructed in Lemma \ref{Packing}.
+Let $N=q^{2(t+1)}+q^{t+1}+1$ denote the number of large lines of the corresponding projective plane $\Pi_{\mathscr{S}^t}.$ The space $\mathrm{PG}(n,q)$ admits a basic construction $\mathcal{C}_i$ with the property that any finite projective subspace $\mathfrak{L}_j$ admits a packing $\mathscr{P}_j$ such that the set of lines contained in the elements of $\mathscr{S}^t_{j}$ is the union of elements of $\mathscr{P}_j$.